uc-cdis/cirrus/README.md

 - Relies less* on Google's libraries (double-edged sword)

 *Still uses Google libraries for auth*

+## AWS Specific Implentation Details

+### Method for communication with AWS's API(s)

+For AWS you must bring your own Boto3 client that you have configured.

+You can then setup the AWS service and your client will be passed as an argument to the AWS api.

 ## Building the Documentation
 - `pipenv install --dev`